subhamengine/FrontEnd-WebDev/README.md

 # FrontEnd-WebDev
-Contains all resources and things i learnt it development yet!
+Contains all resources and things I learnt in development yet!